432 Park Avenue: 2020s

+CIM also sought to foreclose on Macklowe's units in the building in 2023 after Macklowe defaulted on a $46 million loan from CIM; that dispute was settled the next year.
+There were 18 apartments on sale by May 2024, including one that the sponsors had never managed to sell, although CIM and Macklowe ultimately found a buyer for the final unsold unit that July.
+Macklowe requested that CIM's lawsuit against him not go to trial, but a judge denied his request in November 2024.
+Several residents filed another lawsuit against Macklowe and CIM in April 2025, claiming that the building's facade had many cracks and that the developers had tried to conceal the structural defects.
+A New York Times article from that October stated that the roof damper had already undergone significant refurbishment and that the issues would cost $100 million to fix.
+Macklowe was ultimately forced to give up his condominiums in the building to CIM, though he tried to sell the units after losing ownership of them.

 Residents

 As early as 2012, a dozen potential clients were described as being interested in occupying units at 432 Park, and by the next year, tenants had signed contracts for over a third of the units.
 The following year, that proportion had risen above 50%, with all of the tenants collectively paying an estimated $1 billion.
 By the end of 2015, close to 90 percent of the apartments had been sold, with almost half of those owned by a foreign citizen, "part of a global elite that collects residences like art."
 Many of the buyers were wealthy Chinese, though there were also numerous Brazilian and Russian clients.
 The German newspaper Der Spiegel estimated that the majority of the units would remain unoccupied for more than ten months a year.
 Many buyers concealed their identities by forming limited liability companies to buy the units, and some buyers placed their apartments for sale without ever having lived there.

 Notable residents include Lewis A. Sanders, Bennett LeBow, Ye Jianming, David Chu, Hely Nahmad, Jennifer Lopez, and Alex Rodriguez.
 Other wealthy residents include Bridgewater Associates executive Bob Prince and Douglas Elliman owner Howard Lorber.